rayswilling/BankTest/README.md

 I planned out this app using diagrams.
 I planned out how I was going to work through this app by making use of pomodoro's and planning each 25 minute session out on a piece of paper.
-I did not setup the project using ESLint, as this was not something I was familiar with it and didn't want to waste time following walk throughs.
+I setup the project with ESLint as my inter.

 Regarding the development process, I aimed to stick to:
 * Unit Tests